Qquanwei/electron-windows-inno-installer/README.md

 ## Contribution

-I pleases to anyone contribute code, if you want to change `cli program` please fork the project . if you want to modify `module` you can fork `https://github.com/Qquanwei/electron-inno-auto-update/` this project and modify on `develop branch`.
+I'm very pleased with anyone contribute code, if you want to change `cli program` please fork the project . if you want to modify `module` you can fork `https://github.com/Qquanwei/electron-inno-auto-update/` this project and modify on `develop branch`.